- A community where children are free to live and learn in an environment which promotes their safety and development.

 - The Property Department maintains and safeguards case-related evidence.

-- The Information Technology department assists in bringing the latest in technology to office staff and to the officers in the field.
+- The Information Technology department assists in bringing the latest technology to office staff and to the officers in the field.

 Drug Enforcement Unit